MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_InitSecureReaderReasons -** Method InitSecureReaderReasons execution duration in milliseconds

+  - **Data_InsecureWarningStage** - Value that maps to the status of the Insecure Warning API call and the selected group policy during insecure URL upgrade attempt

   - **Data\_IsIncOpenInProgressWhileOpen -** In case of multiple open of the same document, is Inc open protocol running alongside open protocol?

   - **Data\_IsMultiOpen -** Do we support multiple open?